djalbat/necessary/README.md

 ## Miscellaneous functions

 - `log()`
+- `rc()`
 - `get()`
 - `post()`
 - `onETX()`

 A small if motley collection of functions for various common tasks.

-* The `log` function prints the argument to the console by default, prepended with a date and time stamp together with the path of the file containing the callee function and the line number:
+* The `log()` function provides rudimentary logging functionality, printing its argument to the console by default, prepended with a date and time stamp together with the path of the file containing the callee function and the line number:

 ```js
 log('...') // Results in '28-01-2018 15:44:47.363 bin/main.js(35) ...' being printed to the console, say.